apple/swift-protobuf/Documentation/RELEASING.md

    scripts/LibraryVersions.py [a.b.c]
    ```

-   If you aren't sure if `b` or `c`, rather then checking all the _semver_ tags on the
+   If you aren't sure if `b` or `c`, rather than checking all the _semver_ tags on the
    PRs, you can use the [project's releases page](https://github.com/apple/swift-protobuf/releases)
    and _Draft a new release_; fill in _99.99_ for that tag, and then click the _Generate
-   release notes_ button, it will include sections based on the _semver_ tags to indicate
+   release notes_ button.
+It will include sections based on the _semver_ tags to indicate
    which segment _must_ be updated.
 If you do this _discard_ this draft as you don't
    actually want to create a _99.99_ release later on.